 Over time, life changes.
 An athlete who had a successful college career might now have an office job, house and kids, limiting time for sports.
+And during the COVID-19 pandemic, many people have grown more sedentary than usual while avoiding the gym and not commuting to work.
 "The problems come when you were active, stop for awhile, then restart really fast and really hard," says Adam Yanke, MD, PhD, a sports medicine orthopedic surgeon at Rush University Medical Center.

 You can avoid many weekend warrior issues by sensibly rebuilding your overall fitness.
 That includes focusing on flexibility, strength and aerobic conditioning.
 To help you get safely back in the game, Yanke offers these tips:

 Eat a balanced diet full of fruits and vegetables and stay within a normal body mass index (BMI).

 "Weight is a big factor in injuries," Yanke says.
 "The less weight you carry around, the less stress the knees and other joints have."

 Also, stay hydrated.
 Drink a quart of water a day — and no, beer and coffee don't count.

 2. Move throughout the day and the week.

 "The key to almost any type of workout or sport is to work on the activities that support the sport, such as conditioning, stretching and strengthening," Yanke says.